developerdhairya/Docker-Guide/readme.md

   - Run `npm i create-react-app`
   - Run `npx create-react-app`
   - Run `npm start`

+- After this create a .dockerignorefile and add node_modules to it

 - Move to the directory where the react app is located and add the following commands in the Dockerfile